 Another common one to watch out for is cow parsnip.
 Touching this plant can cause severe blistering in the presence of sunlight.
 When burned in a fire, it produces a poisonous smoke.
 The plant looks like a woody stalk with a cone on top.

 Welcome to one of the most erratic weather patterns on the planet.
 There is an old saying up here: "If you don't like the weather, wait five minutes".
 I've seen it rainy and miserable in the morning and beautifully sunny by noon.
 I've frozen in July and sweated in January.
 It can be 65 and sunny up at the summit of a mountain and rainy and miserable in the valley.
 In Anchorage, 10 blocks can mean the difference between 10 degrees.
 Even if you are out for a short jaunt, you need to prepare for anything.

 One thing you should always be prepared for is rain.
 We get a lot of it up here.
-I can say that it usually rains in July and August but 2004 it barely rained in July, 2002 it never stopped.
+July and August are typically the rainy months.
 So to be safe, when the temps are over 32 degrees, carry a rain jacket (preferably with a hood) or an umbrella.

 In June, July and August you can generally expect the day to be somewhere between 60-72 degrees and 55-65 at night.
 If you live in the Northeast, prepare as if it’s late September.
 If you are traveling in early or late season, be aware that once the sun goes down, the temperature drops dramatically.
 Spring and fall can run anywhere from 20 to 70 degrees.
 Winter has its periods of severe cold but the thermometer usually hovers around 20-25 degrees.